OWASP/www-policy/operational/leader.md

 Leaders shall host group meetings no less than four times a year.
 Chapter Meetings must be in-person.
 OWASP meetings are free and open to anyone for anyone to attend, regardless of whether the attendee is a member of the OWASP Foundation.
 All channels of communication must be free and open, not requiring a paid subscription to consume.
 This includes but not limited to the OWASP Mailing Lists (Goolge Group), Meetup for Chapter Meetings, Slack, and with social media platforms like like Twitter and Facebook.

 ### Meeting Notice
 Leaders shall post notice of meetings no less than two weeks prior to a meeting.
-The minimual acceptable channels for this posting is the group's main webpage on owasp.org and the OWASP Mailing List (Google Groups), or in the case of Chapter the OWASP Mailing List can be replaced with an OWASP Meetup account.
+The minimual acceptable channels for this posting is the group's main webpage on owasp.org and the OWASP Mailing List, or in the case of Chapter the OWASP Mailing List can be replaced with an OWASP Meetup account.

 ### Member Privacy
 The privacy of OWASP Members or meeting attendees must be protected at all times.
 Leaders shall not disclose names, email addresses, or other identifying information about OWASP Members or meeting attendees.
 Only aggregate statistics can be referenced.
 At the sole descretion of the attendee, they may share their own contact information voluntarily with third parties at meetings, such as in the case of Chapter Meeting raffle.